kolkhis/tech-notes/linux/tools/systemd.md

 This will output all of the different arguments and commands that you can use with `systemd-analyze`.

+* `systemctl is-enabled ssh`: Shows whether or not a service is enabled.

 ## Maniuplating Services with `systemctl`